epicurithmetic/fractals/README.md

 # Fractals

 Fractals are beautiful.
 These wonderful images, derived from relatively simple mathematics, look amazing and set the mind wondering.
 In this repository I have collected a few scripts which can be used to generate a number of different fractals.
-James Stewart (https://github.com/James-Stuart) helped me get started with his code of generating the Mandelbrot set.
+James Stewart (https://github.com/James-Stuart) helped me get started with his code to generate the Mandelbrot set.
 I adjusted it in order to create many other Julia sets.

 ## Julia Sets